WASdev/sample.oauth.store/README.md

 Quick Start
 ===========
+1. Download, install and start mongoDB.
+See https://www.mongodb.com/
+   - If installed on Windows, go to the installation location bin directory (Program Files/mongoDB/Server/versionNum)
+   - Start the mongoDB server: mongod.exe

+1. Bring down the sample projects with git: `git clone https://github.com/WASdev/sample.oauth.store`

-To quickly start a server running one of the custom OAuthStore samples, run on of the following commands:
+2. To build and start a server running one of the custom OAuthStore samples, run on of the following commands:

     > ./gradlew sample.bell:start

     OR

     > ./gradlew sample.user.feature:start

+   - Pre-GA: For Windows, edit the build.gradle file and change `commandLine "${wlpRoot}/bin/installUtility"` to commandLine `"${wlpRoot}/bin/installUtility.bat"` (add the .bat).

 INCOMPLETE: Things you will need:
 ==============